TVBrowntown/NotPlater/README.md

-# NotPlater Nameplate Addon for 2.4.3 and 3.3.5 Clients
+# NotPlater Nameplate Addon for 3.3.5 Client

 <p align="center">
   <img src="/images/demo.png">
 </p>

-Feature rich nameplate addon for TBC 2.4.3 that was designed based on the modern Plater addon.
+Feature rich nameplate addon for WotLK 3.3.5a that was designed based on the modern Plater addon.
 The main purpose is to provide extensive threat information on nameplates with fully configurable options.
 The core features include:
 - Threat display with dps / healer and tank mode
     - Nameplate Color Coding (including an option for class colors)
     - Threat Status Bar/Text